Osaka Gay Travel

 You have to try some Japanese Inari!
 I honestly got hooked on the ones they sell at Family Mart!
 They’re a cheap and delicious snack, especially if you’re hungry after all the restaurants close.

-Takoyaki is the other must-have in Osaka.
+Takoyaki is the other must-have dish in Osaka and is traditional to the Kansai region.
 Takoyaki is a ball of fried wheat batter with a savory creamy center.
-It is traditionally served with bright-pink pickled ginger on the side.
-Takoyaki is traditional to the Kansai region.
-These delightful pieces of goodness can be found everywhere

 Osaka Gay Travel Tips